keithatxxdotnetwork/all-docs/docs/cmix/userDiscovery.md

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key), users
 upload their username and information to the User Discovery server to complete registration.
-As a final step in the registration process, xx messenger ensures the username is unique and the information passes all cryptographic checks.
+As a final step in the registration process, xx Messenger ensures the username is unique and the information passes all cryptographic checks.

 ### Registering Further Information